 I sat there and felt the deep shift settle in.
 And a few moments later Kestan brought me a “mountain sandwich cookie boo” that he created out of Play-Doh – the perfect thing to get me out of my head and into my heart.

-So as part of my free levitra coupon, I thanked my yoga guru for his amazing guidance and teachings he’s shared with me over the last 10 years.
+So as part of my free trial of levitra, I thanked my yoga guru for his amazing guidance and teachings he’s shared with me over the last 10 years.
 And I thanked author, Karen Maezen Miller, for sharing her beautiful wisdom and goodness with me and the world.